 Nominees in Companion Events

-Betty is an AKC Breeder of Merit who has bred and exhibited German Shepherd Dogs with obedience titles ranging from Champion, CD, Champion CDX, Champion, UD, UDT; a Champion CDX Miniature Poodle, a CDX Papillon as well as many Champion Papillons and breeder Best in Show Papillon.
+Betty is an AKC Breeder of Merit who has bred and exhibited Champion German Shepherd Dogs with Obedience titles including CD, CDX, UD, and the first UDT in Washington state; a Champion CDX Miniature Poodle, a CDX Papillon as well as many Champion Papillons including a Best in Show winner.